 When you look at both pre-workouts and coffee, what you will find at the core is improved energy and focus.
 This results from caffeine in both.
 But the major difference is that with pre-workouts, you get those added ingredients to boost performance, provide for muscle pumps, as well as many others.
 Such ingredients include things like creatine, beta-alanine, L-citrulline, and BCAAs, among others.
 So while drinking coffee before a workout is helpful, for those looking for real gains, a pre-workout is something you will get the most out of (4).

 Now, what if you are sensitive to caffeine?
 You can always drink decaffeinated coffee, but that won’t do as much for your workouts.
+There are also huge benefits to caffeine pills since they help boost your energy levels and focus more at work.
 On the other hand, supplements companies have transitioned to create stimulant-free pre-workouts so you can get all those other ingredients to benefit your workouts.
 With options, you are able to find success with a pre-workout at the end of the day over a cup of coffee.

 To put one more potential wrench into this plan, coffee may be cheaper.
 Buying in bulk may save money over pre-workout supplements which tend to get expensive.
 Plus, those premium pre-workouts will cost more than some bottom tier products that may contain ingredients you don’t want or need.
 So, depending on what you want to spend and how you want to allocate funds, this is something to absolutely consider.

 When all is said and done, a pre-workout will give you more benefits ultimately when it comes down to it.
 Of course, depending on price and what you’re looking for, coffee will give you great benefits to your workouts, but when looking to really maximize gains, with the caffeine and other ingredients included, you will get more bang for your buck with pre-workout supplements.

 Best Pre-Workout Supplements